 The Company forms part of a group whose ultimate parent is Class Holding Ltd. Class Finance p.l.c. is the Company's immediate parent company.
 Class Holding Ltd and Class Finance p.l.c. are registered in Malta, having their registered address at UBT 13/14, San Gwann Industrial Estate, San Gwann, Malta.
-The consolidated financial statements of Class Holding Ltd are filed and available for public inspection at the Registrar of Companies in Malta.
+The consolidated financial statements of both Class Finance p.l.c and Class Holding Ltd are filed and available for public inspection at the Registrar of Companies in Malta.